 - Add beeswax and oil to a blender and let cool for a few minutes (not too long or it will start to harden)

-- Turn on blender and VERY slowly pour water/aloe mixture into blender.
+- Turn on blender and VERY slowly pour water/aloe mixture into a blender.
 (A good food processor or Vitamix will help with this process)

 - Continue blending and pouring for up to 15 minutes or until you are happy with the consistency of your lotion.